BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

 ## Supported buster.js version

-This library has been test with busterjs 0.6.3 beta 4
+This library has been tested with busterjs 0.6.3 beta 4.

 ## Adding buster-cljs to your project